rwynn/monstache-site/src/advanced.md

 use the go command to build a .so file for your plugin, and finally pass the path to your plugin .so file when running monstache.

+See [this wiki page](https://github.com/rwynn/monstache/wiki/Build-and-run-a-monstache-docker-container-image-with-an-embedded-go-plugin) for an example using Docker.

 !!! warning
 	Golang plugins must be built with the exact same source code (including dependencies) of the loading program.
-	So it is very important that when you build your plugin that you do so in a directory that contains the `go.mod` and `go.sum` files that monstache uses.
   If you don't build your plugin this way then monstache may fail to load it at runtime due to source code mismatches.

 To create a golang plugin for monstache

 - git clone `monstache` somewhere outside your $GOPATH
-- git checkout a specific monstache version tag (e.g. `v6.4.0`) to build the plugin against.
+- git checkout a specific monstache version tag (e.g. `v6.7.2`).
 See Versions above.
-- in the monstache root directory run `go install`
+- in the monstache root directory run `go install` to build the `monstache` binary.
+It should now be in $GOPATH/bin
 - create a .go source file for your plugin in the monstache root directory with the package name `main`
 - implement one or more of the following functions: `Map`, `Filter`, `Pipeline`, `Process`